Every On-Screen Joker Ranked From Worst To Best

 In the first episode of "Gotham," there's a scene when Edward Nygma shows up and just inexplicably starts talking about riddles, a wink to the audience so big that it's pretty easy to mistake it for a TV show having a full-on stroke, but we don't think anyone ever expected it to get to the level that we saw with Jerome Valeska.

 Jerome is the ultimate case of "Gotham" wanting to have its cake and eat it, too.
-The people behind the show clearly know that they can't really have the Joker show up years before Bruce Wayne becomes Batman on account of his origin story being so tightly intertwined, so they just went ahead and created a guy who isn't technically the Joker, but is definitely a maniacal supervillain with a permanent rictus grin who dresses as a circus clown and wants to sow chaos wherever he can.
+The people behind the show clearly know that they can't really have the Joker show up years before Bruce Wayne becomes Batman on account of his origin story being so tightly intertwined, so they just went ahead and created a guy who isn't technically the Joker but is definitely a maniacal supervillain with a permanent rictus grin who dresses as a circus clown and wants to sow chaos wherever he can.
 They even drop him into stories that lift heavily from comics like "Death of the Family" and "The Killing Joke" — the only difference is that this guy doesn't want to kill Batman.
 He just really, really wants to kill some rich 12-year-old named Bruce Wayne.

-But as weird as that might be, it's undeniable that Cameron Monaghan's performance is also ridiculously compelling.
+But as weird as that might be, it's undeniable that Cameron Monaghan's performance as this Joker-esque character is also ridiculously compelling.
 The more you find out about him, the more you want to watch just to see how far they're willing to go — and considering that they were willing to go as far as to have Li'l Bruce just straight up punch his face off, it definitely made for some pretty wild television.

 13. Arkham Series Joker (Mark Hamill)

-First things first: the "Arkham" franchise has produced some of the best video games in recent memory, and without question the best Batman games ever.
+First things first — the "Arkham" franchise has produced some of the best video games in recent memory and without question the best Batman games ever.
 Unfortunately, even though they got the legendary Mark Hamill to do the voice for three out of four — more on him in a minute — they also ended up giving us a Joker who has what might be the single stupidest master plan in the character's 75-year history.

-Seriously, just stop for one minute and think about what he's up to in the first game: This is a scheming madman who not only stages a full-on takeover of Arkham Asylum, but also arranges the shutdown of Blackgate Penitentiary so he can stock the madhouse with a seemingly endless array of armed thugs ready to do his bidding.
-It's an intricate and effective plan, and goes exactly right, herding Batman through a series of increasingly challenging obstacles to push him to his limits and keeping him exactly where the Joker wants him while he prepares for his ultimate masterstroke.
+Seriously, just stop for one minute and think about what he's up to in the first game.
+This is a scheming madman who not only stages a full-on takeover of Arkham Asylum but also arranges the shutdown of Blackgate Penitentiary so he can stock the madhouse with a seemingly endless array of armed thugs ready to do his bidding.
+It's an intricate and effective plan and goes exactly right, herding Batman through a series of increasingly challenging obstacles to push him to his limits and keeping him exactly where the Joker wants him while he prepares for his ultimate masterstroke.

-And then he decides that the best way to cap off this plan is to turn himself into a giant drug monster and get into a fistfight with a guy who's done nothing but beat the living hell out of giant monster people for the past, oh, ten hours or so.
+And then he decides that the best way to cap off this plan is to turn himself into a giant drug monster and get into a fistfight with a guy who's done nothing but beat the living hell out of giant monster people for the past, oh, 10 hours or so.
 The only thing dumber than that is that Batman has to beat him by exploding his own fist with plastic explosives, because apparently that's how the people who make those games think punching works.

 12. The Batman animated Joker (Kevin Michael Richardson)